You’ve probably noticed. Leading a church is more confusing, frustrating, and complex than ever.

 If your church is growing, that’s amazing.
 But exceptions to the rule don’t change rules.

-Second, you can argue that people are wrong in leaving the church.
+Second, you can argue that people are wrong to leave the church.

 That may be true…but just because it isn’t right doesn’t mean it isn’t real.